Poker Table Selection: How to Choose the Most Profitable Table

 • Wait – If a table is full then you can sign up for the waiting list for that table, as a player leaves, that seat is offered to the next person on the waiting list.
 This statistic shows you how many people are currently on the Waiting List.

 The statistic we are interested in to start with is the % of players seeing the Flop, or the Players per Flop column.
 What this number is telling us is the average % of the players at the table who see each flop.
-This is our Fish-o-meter as the basic rule of thumb here is that the higher this number is, then the more fish (bad players) the table contains.
+Our basic rule of thumb here is that the higher this number is, then the more inexperienced players the table contains.

 Why?
-Because as you have already learnt, fish chase bad cards, they play hands that they should just fold, and hence you get more players trying to play each flop without any kind of proper hand selection.
+Because as you have already learnt, inexperienced players chase bad cards, they play hands that they should just fold, and hence you get more players trying to play each flop without any kind of proper hand selection.

 A table with a lower percentage would indicate better players, so if you saw a table with 5% then this table has a lot of better players, who play hands selectively before the flop and don’t play with hands they shouldn’t.